imankurbhowmik/InsightEd/README.md

-# 📊 eduMetrics: Student Performance Analytics Dashboard
+# 📊 InsightEd: Student Performance Analytics Dashboard

-**eduMetrics** is a complete end-to-end data analytics project that analyzes how students’ daily habits impact their academic performance.
+**InsightEd** is a complete end-to-end data analytics project that analyzes how students’ daily habits impact their academic performance.
 Using real-world data from **Kaggle**, the project applies structured **MySQL data cleaning**, thoughtful feature engineering, and interactive data visualization with **Microsoft Power BI** to derive actionable academic insights.

 ---